merna17798/Project_3_Udacity/readme.md

 * The stated monthly income is found to be equally verfied or not; so the income verifiability isn't necessary to confirm loan.
 * The more friends invest, the lower amount of money they invest in the borrower loan and vise versa.
 * This chart confirms the relations between BorrowerAPR and LenderYield, they have strong positive relationship (strong corrolation).
 Also, it shows that most of loans with lower BorrowerAPR & LenderYield have higher ProsperScore and visa-versa.
+* This chart confirms the relations between Borrower Rate and Estimated Loss, they have positive relationship in most of points and have constant estimated loss at some samples.
+* Almost all borrowes are funded.